 - Choose a steering path line in the middle of the closest lane to the right of the yellow line.

-Lesson seven – safe passing procedures
+Lesson three – safe passing procedures

 Discourage your teen from passing other cars unnecessarily.
 If passing is necessary, the following